A Letter from "Dutch"

 I happened upon your website while googling Piet Hugo – I had been thinking of him and the wonderful times I had had with him.
 For all his size, he was the most gentle man.

 My father, a Spitfire pilot in the Desert Air Force (Air Vice-Marshal Michael Henry Le Bas CB, CBE, DSO, AFC) had known Piet since the 40’s.
 I first visited him in Tanzania in the 60’s when we lived in Aden.

 In the summer of 1971, a friend and fellow Acting Pilot Officer, Mike, had planned to visit Piet when we had finished our finals at the University of Leeds, but were going to cancel when we heard that Piet’s wife Angela (Mother Christmas as she was known in our family), had passed away.
-However Piet persuaded us to go, so we hitched a ride in an RAF C-130 to Nairobi, where Piet met us and flew us to Ol Molog, on the west side of Kilmanjaro (his farm – not Ol Kiret which was a neighbouring farm) in his Cessna.
+However Piet persuaded us to go, so we hitched a ride in an RAF C-130 to Nairobi, where Piet met us and flew us to his farm in his Cessna.

 I remember being very impressed that Piet seemed not to have lost any of his flying skills as he landed on his airstrip, which was cut across a steep slope, in a very strong cross wind.

 During our stay we worked at the few tasks Piet would give us, fence-mending, grading the airstrip or helping with the harvest.
 He usually sent us off in a Toyota pick up with a couple of shotguns and a rifle as he knew our boredom threshold was low.
 I think we kept most of West Kilimanjaro supplied with Eland and Guinea Fowl meat.